SivaKanishka/Getting-and-Cleaning-Data-course-project-COURSERA-/README.md

 ### Course project
-This repo contains R script file and code book file of the project.
+This repo contains R script and code book of the project.

 *This file will expalin all the steps carried out during the project*